jarviscanada/jarvis_data_eng_KhanjanDabhi/linux_sql/README.md

 Column | Type | Description
 --------------|------|--------------
 id | `SERIAL` | When you insert data into the database, it generates a unique identity for you.
-The primary key is this column. hostname | `VARCHAR` | The hostname of the Linux server is stored here.r cpu_number | `INTEGER` | The number of CPUs in the server is listed here. cpu_architecture | `VARCHAR` | The architecture of the server's CPU is stored here. cpu_model | `VARCHAR` | The model of the server's CPU is stored here.
+The primary key is this column. hostname | `VARCHAR` | The hostname of the Linux server is stored here. cpu_number | `INTEGER` | The number of CPUs in the server is listed here. cpu_architecture | `VARCHAR` | The architecture of the server's CPU is stored here. cpu_model | `VARCHAR` | The model of the server's CPU is stored here.